-My reports are usually transmitted via email unless an actual physical copy of a record is required.
+If records for your town of origin are not available by microfilm or digitally, research can be conducted on-site or by telephone, postal or email inquiries.
+The availability of records varies widely between each town and province in Italy.
+Research reports are transmitted via email unless an physical copy is requested.
+If the original copy of a document is required, it will be mailed to you separately.
 With each report, you are provided with source-cited copies of any documents found, a detailed analysis of the research, an abstraction of the documents into English, and recommendations for future research.

 What do you need to begin?